 First, a quick toilet lesson

 No, this is not referring to potty training!
-Before you consider the type of toilet that could work best for you, it is helpful to know the parts of the toilet.
+Before you consider the type of toilet that could work best for you, it is helpful to know the parts, whether it is a commercial toilet or traditional.
 You are probably most familiar with the parts you can physically see every day, which include the rim, tank, handle, and bowl.
 If you have ever lifted the lid to inspect a running toilet as most of us have, you have probably tinkered with the filler valve and filler float, overflow tube, and the flush valve.
 Arguably the most important part of a toilet – the part that is responsible for transferring waste from the home to the sewer pipes – is the siphon.
 Thankfully, we don’t usually see that.
 If you’re a visual person, check out this diagram.

 Types of toilets

 You might not realize how many types of toilets exist.
 The traditional form is the two-piece model that consists of a tank and bowl that are sealed together.
 The benefit of this is that they are easy to assemble and install, so many people can opt to do it themselves.
 A potential inconvenience is that tanks can be large and cumbersome.

 The one-piece model comes with the tank and bowl as one unit.
 This type looks more modern, sleek, and does not trap dirt in the seams.
 In most cases, it will be more expensive than the traditional model.

 While the one and two-piece toilets are the most popular, certain toilet types have emerged that fit small spaces and are more energy-efficient, such as the wall-mount and tankless toilets.